hashicorp/terraform-provider-hcp/docs/resources/consul_cluster.md

 - **min_consul_version** (String) The minimum Consul version of the cluster.
 If not specified, it is defaulted to the version that is currently recommended by HCP.
 - **primary_link** (String) The `self_link` of the HCP Consul cluster which is the primary in the federation setup with this HCP Consul cluster.
 If not specified, it is a standalone cluster.
 - **public_endpoint** (Boolean) Denotes that the cluster has a public endpoint for the Consul UI.
 Defaults to false.
 - **size** (String) The t-shirt size representation of each server VM that this Consul cluster is provisioned with.
 Valid option for development tier - `x_small`.
 Valid options for other tiers - `small`, `medium`, `large`.
-For more details - https://cloud.hashicorp.com/pricing/consul
+For more details - https://cloud.hashicorp.com/pricing/consul.
+Upgrading the size of a cluster after creation is allowed.
 - **timeouts** (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only